Siddpawar9222/Obsidian-Vault/SpringBoot/001-Introduction/002-Basic_Concepts.md

 **Other API Paradigms**

-While REST is popular, there are other types of APIs, such as SOAP and GraphQL.
+While REST is popular, there are other types of APIs, such as SOAP (Simple Object Access Protocol) and GraphQL.
 Each has its own set of rules and uses.

 ---
 **Another Example**